Supercuspidal representations of $\mathrm{GL}_{n}(F)$ distinguished by a unitary involution: Distinction implies Galois invariance for a supercuspidal representation

 \section{Distinction implies Galois invariance for a supercuspidal representation}

 Let $G=\mathrm{GL}_{n}(F)$ and let $G^{\tau}$ be the unitary group corresponding to a unitary involution $\tau$.
-We state the following theorem which is well-known when $R=\mathbb{C}$ and $\mathrm{char}(F)=0$ (see for example \cite{hakim2002globalization}, section 4, corollary or more ancient paper \cite{harder1986algebraische} which illustrates the idea).
+We state the following theorem which is well-known when $R=\mathbb{C}$ and $\mathrm{char}(F)=0$ (see for example \cite{hakim2002globalization}, section 4, corollary or the earlier paper \cite{harder1986algebraische} which illustrates the idea).

 \begin{theorem} Let $\pi$ be a supercuspidal representation of $G$.
 If $\pi$ is distinguished by $G^{\tau}$, then $\pi$ is $\sigma$-invariant.

 \end{theorem}